undefinedlabs/scope-docs/docs/index.md

 Once the application has been configured, running your instrumented tests will automatically create a test report in your **Scratchpad** section.
 You can also open the desktop app menu and go directly to any of the last five test reports.

+## Manual testing

+Scope also allows you to record manual browser tests using the [Scope for Chrome](scope-for-chrome-installation.md) extension.

+First, setup the **Scope Desktop** app for your OS as described in the previous section.
+Then, head over to the [Chrome Web Store](https://home.undefinedlabs.com/goto/scope-for-chrome-download) and install the Scope for Chrome extension.

+Once install, you can start a recording by clicking on the Scope logo that appears in your browser.
+Click it again to finish the recording.
+All manual test recordings will be available in the **Local development/Manual Testing** section in Scope.

 ## Questions?